MauriceOkumu/gameofcars/README.md

 _From your local, make sure that mongodb is running_

-_open the terminal and _
+_open the terminal and_

-'''nodemon''' to start the developement server
+'''nodemon -r esm''' to start the developement server **Then do**
-**Then do**
-'''yarn start'''
+'''yarn startDev''' to start the developement environment

 The app should be up and running.

-#Docker
-Inside the root, run
-'docker build -t [name of container]'

-Then 'docker run -it -p 4200:4200 [name of container]' -t to name the container
- -it for interactive terminal
- -p to  give it a port to run on locally